AzlinRusnan/Analysis_of_Airlines_On_Time_Performance/README.md

 - What factors predominantly lead to flight cancellations?
 - Which flight experiences the most frequent and significant delays and cancellations?

-We will answer all the questions using Pig
+We will answer all the questions using Apache Pig

 ## Methodology 🪜
 ### **Uploading Datasets to Hadoop File System**